 How Does a 3-of-a-Kind Hand Rank?

-In a 52-card deck, there are 54,912 different 3-of-a-Kind hand combinations and 858 distinct ranks of 3-of-a-Kind hands.
+In a 52-card deck poker hands chances of winning, there are 54,912 different 3-of-a-Kind hand combinations and 858 distinct ranks of 3-of-a-Kind hands.
 Each Three-of-a-Kind is graded on the basis of three cards of the same rank, the first kicker's rating, and lastly the second kicker's rating.

 Here are some more 3-of-a-Kind hand examples: